Floadway/concept/README.md

 ## Setup

-The setup of Floadway is supposed to be as easy as possbile.
+The setup of Floodway is supposed to be as easy as possbile.
 That's why it will ship with a CLI that sets up everything on its own

 The CLI will then start an instance of the specified type, and make sure it's kept running.